greg-raven/Uncommon-Sense/_posts/2021-02-25-the-goal-of-liberals.md

 ---
-title: 'The goal of 'liberals''
+title: "The goal of 'liberals'"
 layout: post
 categories:
 - collectivization